BilalBilal197/Flex-JS-Animation/README.md

 ### Functionality and MVP Features

-* The Shape Shifter is a loader Animation that shows nine unique kind of animations triggers on load
+* Shape Shifters is a loader Animation that shows nine unique kind of animations triggers on load
-* The Unmasked demonstrate various kind of hover effects that also have great uses for web front end design
+* Unmasked demonstrate various kind of hover effects that also have great uses for web front end design
-* The Whacky Box
+* Whacky Box displays a three-dimensional box with unique gif on all faces.
-*
-*

-* Character can move, jump, and move their shield based on keyboard inputs
-+ Walk AD/JL, move shield WS/IK, jump F/;, shield throw G/'
-* Character movements are limited appropriately by the environment (cannot jump on air, fall through floor, walk through walls, etc.)
-* A character is eliminated if their body contacts the other character's shield or if the other     character lands on their head
-* The game correctly identifies when a player is eliminated, ending the round, attributing the point and starting a new round
-* The game tracks each player's wins, ending the match when one player hits three wins
-* Distinct color for the each character and their shield
-* Menu allows players to pause/play game, restart match, and control sound
-+ Spacebar pauses/plays and M mute/unmutes sound
+* Hurry Scurry showcases how different components and features of CSS can be applied to different images while keeping the overall composition of several pieces working together in harmony
+* Tick Tock is a mix of watch and clock that exhibits current time on the watch as well as a functionality of a clock

 ```javascript